 Spreading the love: Lisa Walters (right) and Bridget Searle are part of a group which has found a simple and sustainable way to feed hungry schoolchildren living near them | Photo: Nicky Elliott

-‘It all started seven years ago.
+‘It all started eight years ago.
 My close friend, Claire Stevenson, rounded up some willing participants from a group of friends to try to make a difference to children at Westlake Primary School, quite close to us.

 Claire’s idea was to make sure that as many schoolchildren as possible got a sandwich and piece of fruit every day of the school week.
 They get a sponsored cooked meal at school but for many that’s their only food of the day, so the sandwich and fruit make a difference.
 I jumped at the chance to get involved.
 There are more than 300 children and it breaks my heart that so many of them might not have much else to eat otherwise.